-Choosing a car insurance company is difficult: the rates each insurer offers may vary based on your driving history, age, and location, and insurers offer a variety of perks.
-21st Century and Infinity are two of America's most popular car insurance companies, offering competitively priced coverage in most regions.
+Choosing a car insurer can be hard: rates may vary based on your location, age, and driving history, and companies offer an array of discounts.
+21st Century and Infinity are among the US' most popular insurance companies, selling affordable policies in most regions.

-In an effort to make shopping for car insurance easier, we have gathered average rates from Infinity and 21st Century.
-The below cover a variety of rating factors, including credit rating, driving infractions, and age.
-Examine these figures and find an affordable policy today.
+In an effort to take the sting out of shopping for car insurance, we've gathered average insurance premiums from Infinity and 21st Century.
+These take into account myriad rating factors, including credit quality, driving history, and age.
+Examine these figures and find your next car insurance policy today.

-If you have very poor credit, 21st Century could be the way to go.
-On average, 21st Century offers more affordable prices than Infinity for drivers with credit scores of lower than 580.
-Drivers with excellent credit — a score of 800-plus — should opt for 21st Century, which typically beats Infinity by $2,420 per year.
-Check out average insurance costs by credit tier for Infinity and 21st Century:
+If you have very poor credit, 21st Century could be preferable to 21st Century.
+Typically, 21st Century offers lower prices than Infinity for drivers with credit scores of lower than 580.
+Drivers with exceptional credit — a score of 800 or better — should lean toward 21st Century, which typically beats Infinity by $2,518 per year.
+Check out common insurance rates by credit score for Infinity and 21st Century below.

-If you have an at-fault accident, ticket, reckless driving violation, or DUI offense on your résumé, 21st Century could be a better choice than Infinity.
-Each insurance company prices policies differently after a violation, so it's worth comparing quotes to understand which insurance company suits you.
+If you have an at-fault accident, speeding ticket, reckless driving citation, or DWI on your driving résumé, 21st Century could be a better choice than Infinity.
+Every insurance company will handle driving offenses differently, so always do your due diligence and compare quotes to figure out which insurance company suits you.

 |At-fault accident (damage < $1,000)||$2,440||$5,774|